 - To the east, the large dome of the Salesian church and convent (completed in 1719)

-You’re back in the 18th century.
-All you require is a decent wig, some uncomfortable clothes, and a few servants to oppress and you’re practically a Baroque aristocrat.
+All you now require to become a member of the baroque nobility is a decent wig, some uncomfortable clothes, and a few servants to oppress.

 Ticket and visitor tips